isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 the capabilities to ride this new wave.</p>
 </li>
 <li>
-<p>WearedevelopingaDigitalEnterpriseBlueprint(DEB)tochartthenextboundof our
+<p>We are developing a Digital Enterprise Blueprint (DEB) to chart the next
-effort, which Mr Xie Yao Quan asked about.</p>
+bound of our effort, which Mr Xie Yao Quan asked about.</p>
 </li>
 <li>
 <p>We have been consulting extensively with sector partners and industry.</p>